Description

 Source Texture The texture that will be used for generating the SDF.

-Search Width Width of search the distance in pixels.
+Search Width The width of the search is the distance in pixels.
 W*W is the number of iterations per pixel.
 Big numbers can crash the program.

 Texture Size Resolution of the texture.